olejorik/AlternatingProjections.jl/docs/src/index.md

 # Package features

 - types for the frequently used feasible sets and projections on them
-- a general AP algorithm and examples of its adaptation to popular AP algorithms, including:
+- a general AP algorithm and examples of its adaptation to popular AP algorithms, including:[^1]
-    - Gerschberg-Saxton
+    - Gerchberg-Saxton
-    - Vector Gerschberg-Saxton
+    - *Vector Gerchberg-Saxton*
-    - Gerschberg-Papoulis
+    - *Gerchberg-Papoulis*
     - TIP
-    - Douglas–Rachford
+    - *Douglas–Rachford*
-    - DRAP
+    - *DRAP*

+[^1]: not implemented features are shown with italics

 # Manual outline